Assault Defense Attorney

 An assault conviction can disrupt your life in ways that you may never overcome.
 Even a relatively short jail sentence can force you to carry a stigma for the rest of your life that will affect your employment prospects, personal relationships, and more.

 Public defenders are notoriously overworked and won't likely have the resources to give your case the attention it needs.
-Meanwhile, Williamson County is no stranger to wrongful prosecution and conviction.
-Even under the leadership of a district attorney who has been outspoken about failures in the criminal justice system, you must understand that imperfections and prejudice permeate the court and could easily cause you to suffer consequences you don't deserve.
+You must understand that imperfections permeate the court and could easily cause you to suffer consequences you don't deserve.

-Jason Trumpler is an Austin-based attorney serving Round Rock and Williamson County who can give your case the scrutiny it needs in order to make sure you don't become a victim of injustice.
-All police reports, official statements, medical records, and other evidence will be analyzed by your criminal defense lawyer and his team for inconsistencies, misconduct, and other flaws that could make the difference between incarceration and freedom.
+Jason Trumpler is a lawyer serving Round Rock and Austin, TX, who can give your assault case the scrutiny it needs in order to make sure you don't become a victim of injustice.
+Our lawyer and his team will analyze all police reports, official statements, medical records, and other evidence for inconsistencies, misconduct, and other flaws that could make the difference between incarceration and freedom.

 Mr. Trumpler has helped many defendants to achieve reduced or dropped assault charges; he can do the same for you.
-It all starts with a free case review.
+It all starts with a free consultation.
 If you need a lawyer, you can send us a message or call us any time of day or night:

 "My case got dismissed."

 "I highly recommend Jason Trumpler if you need a great attorney and find yourself in a situation beyond your control.
 He kept me informed and worked very hard on my case and got it dismissed."
-Gustavus Chisholm, 5-Star Review, 2021
+Gustavus C., 5-Star Review

 In Texas, assault is defined as intentionally, knowingly, or recklessly causing bodily injury to another person, threatening bodily injury, or causing physical contact that the perpetrator knows will be perceived as provocative or offensive.